-1. No member of a school athletic team shall participate in any athletic event or practice the same day he or she is injured and:

-exhibits signs, symptoms or behaviors attributable to a concussion; or has been diagnosed with a concussion.

-2 No member of a school athletic team shall return to participate in an athletic event or training on the days after he/she experience a concussion unless all of the following conditions have been met:

-the student no longer exhibits signs, symptoms or behaviors consistent with a concussion, at rest or with exertion;
+- 1. No member of a school athletic team shall participate in any athletic event or practice the same day they are injured and the athlete: - a. exhibits signs, symptoms or behaviors attributable to a concussion; or - b. has been diagnosed with a concussion. - 2.
+No member of a school athletic team shall return to participate in an athletic event or training on the days after he/she experience a concussion unless all of the following conditions have been met: - the student no longer exhibits signs, symptoms or behaviors consistent with a concussion, at rest or with exertion. - the student is asymptomatic during, or following periods of supervised exercise that is gradually intensifying; and

-the student is asymptomatic during, or following periods of supervised exercise that is gradually intensifying; and the student receives a written medical release from a licensed health care provider.
+• the student receives a written medical release from a licensed health care provider.

-After medical release is given, the athlete will participate in practice and remain Symptom free prior to gradual return to full sports participation.
+After medical release is given, the athlete will participate in practice and remain symptom free prior to their gradual return to full sports participation.